Rider's Guide Text Page - Access Services : ASI

 Dial-A-Ride Service: We are different from Dial-A-Ride programs, which can sometimes be less expensive than our service, and which typically travel within city limits.

-Bus or Rail Service: We are not the same as the bus, which has a fixed route and schedule.
+Bus or Rail Service: We are not the same as the bus or rail, which have a fixed route and schedule.
 Riding the bus allows for more flexibility because you do not have to make a reservation a day in advance.

 Medical Transportation:

-We are different from medical transportation service, which provides specialized transportation with medically trained professionals.
-If a customer’s medical condition prevents them from independently navigating public transit systems such as Access Services, we strongly recommend that a Personal Care Attendant (PCA) accompany the customer.
+We are different from medical transportation services, which provide specialized transportation with medically trained professionals.
+If a rider’s medical condition prevents them from independently navigating public transit systems such as Access Services, we strongly recommend that a Personal Care Attendant (PCA) accompany the rider.
 Personal Care Attendants do not have to pay a fare on Access Services.
 If you are in need of emergency transportation, call 911 for assistance.

 > What Kind of Eligibility do You Have?